dajose-p/get_next_line/README.md

 ---

-## Contributions
+## Contributing

-This project is part of the 42 curriculum, so external contributions are not accepted.
-However, you can experiment and improve it for learning purposes.
+This project is primarily for personal use in **42 school** projects.
+Contributions are welcome in the form of suggestions or improvements for function implementations.

 ---

-## License

-This project is free for educational use.
-All rights to the original code belong to its author.